The annual MCS Beach Clean, or Great British Beach Clean to give it the current name, is run by the Marine Conservation Society (MCS).

 “The more beaches we have litter data for, the clearer the picture we will have of where it all comes from and what needs to be targeted next,” says Lizzie Prior.
-“We would love to see well over 500 beaches cleaned this year.
-If you live near a beach or have a favourite that you regularly visit, why not show it some love and organise a beach clean and survey.
-It’s really simple and the data you collect could result in further legislative change to help our oceans breathe plastic free.”
+“The data you collect could result in further legislative change to help our oceans breathe plastic free.”

 Less litter = better beaches

-Less litter on UK beaches will save the lives of some of our best loved marine wildlife, protect our kids building sand castles and show the world what the great British seaside really looks like beneath its escalating mountain of rubbish.
-So come along and join in with the Annual MCS Beach Clean this year!
+Less litter on UK beaches will save the lives of some of our best loved marine wildlife.
+It will protect our kids building sandcastles and show the world what the great British seaside really looks like, beneath its escalating mountain of rubbish.
+Come along and join in with the Annual MCS Beach Clean this year!
 You’ll have fun and meet a great group of people.

 Why the Rossall Beach Group litter pick